 The Galah can be easily identified by its rose-pink head, neck and underparts, with a paler pink crown, and grey back, wings and undertail.
 Birds from the west of Australia have comparatively paler plumage.
 Galahs have a bouncing acrobatic flight, but spend much of the day sheltering from the heat in the foliage of trees and shrubs.
 Huge noisy flocks of birds congregate and roost together at night.

-The Galah is one of the most abundant and familiar of the Australian parrots, occurring over most of Australia, including some offshore islands.
+One of the most abundant and familiar of the Australian parrots occurs over most of Australia, including some offshore islands.

 The diet of the Galah includes seeds of grasses, nuts, berries and cultivated crops are eaten, making these birds agricultural pests in some areas.

 Found in large flocks in a variety of timbered habitats, usually near water.

 Galahs in the north breed between February - July and July - December in the South.